Qumulo/docs/_includes/content-reuse/admin-guides/kerberos/kerberos-configuring-linux-client.md

    $ sudo login my-domain-user
    ```

-   Alternatively, you can use the following command.
+   Alternatively, you can run the following command.

    ```bash
    $ ssh my-domain_user@my-linux-system